The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Introduction

-\begin{theorem} The average gap distribution $g_{R_\cdot}^{[a, b]}(z; N)$ has a limiting distribution That is, in the limit, $g^{[a, b]}(z; N)$ is equal to the distribution of heights of the zippered rectangle decomposition of unimodular tori. \end{theorem}
+\begin{theorem} The average gap distribution $g_{R_\cdot}^{[a, b]}(z; N)$ has a limiting distribution That is, $g_{R_\cdot}^{[a, b]}(z; N)$ in the limit is equal to the distribution of the heights of the zippered rectangle decomposition of unit area tori. \end{theorem}